pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 * Bad tools are used to perform good things (often requiring some workarounds).
 * People use what they use because it works.
-* It's way more useful to think of what we are trying to _achieve_ with a tool, rather than judging a tool's intrinsic quality of compliance.
+* It's way more useful to think of what we are trying to _achieve_ with a tool, rather than judging a tool's intrinsic quality of compliance in isolation.
 * Tools can actively hinder open if the outputs are not machine-accessible.
 * Practice is more important than tools.